Month: September 2017

 This week The Open Society featured an article on a project I follow for some time: Namati, founded by Vivek Maru. http://www.ozy.com/rising-stars/this-legal-rebel-takes-the-cases-of-the-worlds-most-vulnerable/80566

 Admirable people.
 Meaningful project.

-Moments of anger, disappoitment, feelings hurt, fights, pressure are part of the life in project management.
-Your heart accelerates, your breath is short, you can’t think straight, your self-esteem might have been hurt… If you have a good self-awareness, you know what to do and how to get back to the safe and sound harbour.
+Moments of anger, disappointment and pressure are part of life in project management.
+Your heart accelerates, your breath is short, you can’t think straight, your self-esteem might have been hurt… If you have a good self-awareness and you are not too tired, you know what to do and how to get back to the safe and sound harbour.
 If you are looking for help, this guide can offer it.
-Hence, i am sharing it here for any fellow colleague to refer to in times of need.
+Hence, I am sharing it here for any fellow colleague to refer to in times of need.

 If you are curious to learn more, visit http://www.coherence.info.

 The Controlled Breathing app can be of help as well.

 And chances are that would be Utopialand in project management.

 You must be logged in to post a comment.